vijayanandrp/kafka-connect-task-monitor-slack-alert/kafka_connect_notes.md

 Apache Kafka is a community distributed event streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
 Since being created and open-sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged event streaming platform.

 Core components of Kafka Streaming Ecosystems are
-1. Kafka Cluster (Distributed)
+1. Kafka Cluster
 2. Kafka Connect (Distributed, Scalable and Fault tolerant same as Kafka)
-3. kSQL DB
+3. ksqlDB
 4. Schema Registry

 ![image](https://user-images.githubusercontent.com/3804538/211220554-577a24b7-dd10-45b7-a737-80ed8836b7ad.png)